Kirsty Wade

-Kirsty Wade (née McDermott, born 6 August 1962) is a British former middle-distance runner.
-She is a three-time Commonwealth Games gold medallist representing Wales, winning the 800 metres in Brisbane 1982 and both the 800 metres and 1500 metres in Edinburgh 1986.
+Kirsty Margaret Wade (née McDermott, born 6 August 1962) is a British and Welsh former middle-distance runner.
+She is a three-time Commonwealth Games gold medallist, winning the 800 metres in Brisbane 1982 and both the 800 metres and 1500 metres in Edinburgh 1986.
 She represented Great Britain at the 1988 Olympic Games and the 1992 Olympic Games.
-She is also a former British record holder in the 800m and the mile.

 Early life

-Wade was born in Girvan, Scotland, moved to Llandrindod Wells, Wales aged three and attended school there.
+McDermott was born in Girvan, Scotland, moved to Llandrindod Wells, Wales aged three and attended school there.
+While attending Llandrindod High School, Wade was encouraged by her PE teacher to join Brecon Athletic Club.